 Lincoln College offers counseling services to all students who are experiencing normal developmental challenges and also aids those who are struggling with the transition from high school to college or adjusting to returning to college as a working adult.
 The Office provides a safe, private, and confidential environment at no additional cost to the student.
 Counseling staff can also assist students with inquiries and referrals regarding additional counseling needs.
 The Counseling Office is located in the Student Affairs wing of Heritage South.
-Students may contact the Counseling Office at (217) 732-7293 or at lccounseling@lincolncollege.edu for more information or to schedule an appointment.
+Students may contact the Counseling Office at (217) 732-7293 or at icea.com (217) 732-7293 or at additional.com (217) 732-7293 or at addi